Natalia Berloff

-Natalia G. Berloff is a professor of applied mathematics at the University of Cambridge.
+Natalia G. Berloff is a Russian professor of applied mathematics at the University of Cambridge.
+She is interested in fluid dynamics, particularly superfluidity and the dynamics of quantum fluids.
 Her research includes the use of polaritons to simulate structures such as the classical XY model.

 Early life and education

 Berloff grew up in Russia.
+She earned her undergraduate degrees of BS (1991) and MS (1992) from Lomonosov Moscow State University.
 She earned her Ph.D. from Florida State University in 1996, under the supervision of Louis Norberg Howard.